 In early 2018, we chose the ROS based robot TIAGo from PAL Robotics as the main development platform.
 The robot was received in August 2018 and renamed Epock.

-Since then, promising results have been achieved during 3 major robotics competitions: RoboCup @Home German Open 2019 (2nd place), RoboCup @Home Sidney 2019 (3rd place) and SciRoc Challenge (2nd place).
+Since then, promising results have been achieved during 5 major robotics competitions: RoboCup @Home German Open 2019 (2nd place), RoboCup @Home Sidney 2019 (3rd place), SciRoc Challenge (2nd place), (virtual) RoboCup @Home 2021 (2nd place) and RoboCup @Home Bordeaux (3rd place)

 A working pipeline of speech to text, Natural Language Understanding (NLU) and speech synthesis has been integrated and succesfully tested in the difficult environment of RoboCup challenges.